podio/podio-objc-platform/comments/index.md

 ## Add a comment

-Podio supports commenting on many things including items, tasks, status posts etc. To add a new comment, use the methods provided by the `PKTComment` class:
+Podio supports commenting on many things including items, tasks, status posts etc. To add a new comment, use the methods provided by the `PKCComment` class:

 {% highlight objective-c %}
-PKTAsyncTask *task = [PKTComment addCommentForObjectWithText:@"My insightful comment" referenceID:1234 referenceType:PKTReferenceTypeItem];
+PKCAsyncTask *task = [PKCComment addCommentForObjectWithText:@"My insightful comment" referenceID:1234 referenceType:PKCReferenceTypeItem];

-[task onComplete:^(PKTComment *comment, NSError *error) {
+[task onComplete:^(PKCComment *comment, NSError *error) {
   if (!error) {
     NSLog(@"Comment posted with ID: %@", @(comment.commentID));
   }